dreamerslab/jquery.actual/README.md

     // please see demo/css3pie in action
     $( '.hidden' ).actual( 'width', { clone : true });

-    // if you are not use block element.
+    // if it is not a block element.
 By default { display: 'block' }.
     // for example a inline element
     $( '.hidden' ).actual( 'width', { display: 'inline-block' });